Dyussembekov/Dyussembekov/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on online pizza ordering shop - React Pizza.
+- 🔭 I’m currently working on backend project.
-- 🌱 I’m currently learning React.js.
+- 🌱 I’m currently learning Node.js.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...